99nakamoto/roku-app-charlie-chaplin/scrapy_charlie_chaplin/README.md

 Important:

-start_urls
+1. start_urls
-rules
+1. rules

-look like this:
+which looks like this:

     class ArchiveCharlieSpider(CrawlSpider):
       name = "archive_charlie"